LukeGrahamLandry/franca/docs/README.md

 - builtins: list of magic functions provided by the franca compiler
 - graphics: notes about the franca `graphics` library (gpu rendering)
 - backend: notes about the franca `backend` library (codegen NOT website)
+- adding_a_target: what needs to change to support a new architecture/operating system